 Professor K C Janardhan and his volunteering association with the SA-MUDRA FOUNDATION goes a long way back.
 He often quotes its Founder, Bharathi Singh as a fond example for a Real Fighter in recent times.
 SA-MUDRA (Meaning a ‘cohesive’, ‘positive’ identity’ in Sanskrit) is an NGO that stems from a Troubled Prelude and Timely Prevention in her own life.

-Investigations revealed that this student was depressed with continuous failures in job interviews.
-As the rejection trend continued, the fear of an uncertain future had ultimately consumed her.
+The continuous failures in job interviews had depressed this student.
+As the rejection trend continued, the fear of an uncertain future ultimately consumed her, investigations revealed.

 Eventually, Bharathi Singh launched the SA-MUDRA FOUNDATION with the support of Prof. Radhakrishna, her mentor.
-The SA-MUDRA Yuva Helpline is her brainchild to offer free counselling on-call for students and parents.
+The SA-MUDRA Yuva Helpline is her brainchild to offer free counseling on-call for students and parents.

 Interview with Bharathi Singh:

 ♣ What is Your Perspective on the Present Day Mental Health Awareness in Society?

 Despite rising cases of depression, India sure sees better awareness.
 ‘Counseling’ has got many fancy names & job titles today… In Fact, we also call ourselves ‘Youth Advisors’ in some platforms.
 However, in my opinion, post Deepika Padukone’s confession, Depression has also become a style statement, grossly abused by some students.
 Genuine sufferers continue to stay away.
 Probably this is why Suicides are also becoming a regular affair.